Nakajima quiver varieties in dimension four: Arrangements and resolutions

-\begin{rmk} Notice the secondary arrangement contains the Coxeter arrangement associated with the Namikawa Weyl group, which has hyperplanes corresponding to real roots.
-The question is whether this inclusion is strict --- if it is then there are at least two projective symplectic resolutions of \(\QV{\root}\). \end{rmk}
+\begin{rmk} Notice the secondary arrangement contains the Coxeter arrangement \(\Hpln*[\root]\) associated with the Namikawa Weyl group, which has hyperplanes corresponding to real roots.
+If this inclusion is strict, then \(\QV{\root}\) has at least two projective symplectic resolutions. \end{rmk}

 We give an explicit example which will be useful later.